-One of the most intriguing designs is that of a horse and a rider wearing a hat.
-This would date these pictographs to a time period when white settlers had already been in the area.
-Based on this depiction, it would date these pictographs to historic times.
-This is unusual because it was previously believed that no “Coso” style rock art was created during this time period.
+One of the more intriguing designs is a horse and a rider wearing a hat.
+This design dates these pictographs to a time after white settlers had arrived in the region.
+Previous to the discovery of this site, it was believed that no “Coso style” rock art was created during this time period.

 Local archaeologist, Dr. Alan Gold, has speculated that the Indian Wells Canyon site may represent the Ghost Dance, which was popularized by the Plains Indians around 1890.
 The Ghost Dance was originated by the Paiute in Nevada in 1899.